Lansdowne Road: History

 The day after the United Kingdom declared war in August 1914, 350 rugby players, of middle-class and professional backgrounds with solicitors and barristers and many working in banks and insurance companies, assembled on the ground.
 They were addressed by FH Browning, the President of the IRFU, and they decided to volunteer to join the 7th Royal Dublin Fusiliers as a "pals" company, D Company.
 They marched from the grounds through the city on their way to the Curragh Camp.
 Some were shortly commissioned as officers, others became NCOs and many of the others became specialists in the battalion, such as signallers, machine-gunners and medical orderlies.
-This unit saw action at Suvla Bay in the Dardanelles on 7 August 1915, when many of them fell.
+This unit saw action at Suvla Bay in the Dardanelles on 7 August 1915, when many of them died.
 A memorial to the IRFU members who died in the Great War was erected on the inside of the external wall of the stadium after the war.
 It was to be preserved in any rebuilding by condition of the planning permission, and is now located just outside the new Aviva Stadium media centre.

 After the First World War, the members of Lansdowne and Wanderers reclaimed land from the nearby River Dodder and created enough ground for two back pitches to be formed, enabling the main pitch to be turned out around to the configuration used ever since.

 In 1927, the old East Stand was built and a terrace created under it.
 Soldiers of the National Army filled the stand to test its strength.
 Unfortunately, the roof of the stand was not erected in time for the first match against Scotland.
 The day of the match saw torrential rain, soaking the spectators and the day was long remembered for the appalling conditions.

 The Irish poet Louis MacNeice evokes the atmosphere at Lansdowne Park in the late 1930s in Rugby Football Excursion, a poem first published in 1938.
 MacNeice does not specify the actual occasion, but the details provided in the sixth stanza of the poem - "Eccentric scoring - Nicholson, Marshall and Unwin, / Replies by Bailey and Daly" - suggest that MacNeice was at Lansdowne Park on 12 February 1938 for a match between Ireland and England in the 1938 Home Nations Championship.
 Pathé News made a newsreel of this match.
 The newsreel shows the English and Irish teams running onto the pitch, watched by a huge crowd, followed by various shots of the match in progress.

 Lansdowne Lawn Tennis Club was a tenant at the grounds and had grass tennis courts where the South Terrace was later located.
 During international rugby matches, the tennis courts were covered with planks of wood to allow spectators to stand and watch the rugby matches.
 In 1930, Lansdowne LTC left the ground to move across the Dodder river to Londonbridge Road, taking the turf from the tennis courts with them.